Wuhan University, 中国 - Things to Do in Wuhan University

 Top Things to Do in Wuhan University

-Booking Tip: Tickets cost around 70 RMB.
-Visit during sunset for the best photography opportunities.
-Audio guides available in multiple languages for an additional fee.
+Booking Tip: Tickets cost around 80 RMB and can be purchased on-site or online.
+Visit during sunset for the best photography opportunities and fewer crowds.
+Audio guides in English are available for an additional fee.

 Getting There